NVIDIA/earth2studio/docs/userguide/features/io.md

 # Output Handling

-While input data handling is primarily managed by the data sources in {ref}`earth2studio.data`, output handling is managed by the IO backends available in {ref}`earth2studio.io`.
+While input data handling is primarily managed by the data sources in {mod}`earth2studio.data`, output handling is managed by the IO backends available in {mod}`earth2studio.io`.
 These backends are designed to balance the ability for users to customize the arrays and metadata within the exposed backend while also making it easy to design resuable workflows.

 The key extension of the typical `(x, coords)` data structure movement throughout the rest of the `earth2studio` code and output store compatibility is the notion of an `array_name`.
-Names distinguish between different arrays within the backend and is currently a requirement for storing Datasets in `xarray`, `zarr`, and `netcdf`.
+Names distinguish between different arrays within the backend and is currently a requirement for storing `Datasets` in `xarray`, `zarr`, and `netcdf`.
 This means that the user must supply a name when adding an array to a store or when writing an array.
-A frequent pattern is to extract one dimension of an array, such as `variable` to act as individual arrays in the backend.
-To support this pattern we expose the {mod}`earth2studio.utils.coords.extract_coords` function.
+A frequent pattern is to extract one dimension of an array, such as `"variable"` to act as individual arrays in the backend, see the examples below.

 ## IO Backend Interface